sakethsaxena/PyHMM/README.md

   requires python2

 Steps to run:

   Download the files and extract them use the following command to run the model:

   `python pyHMM.py Algined_nifH_Training.fa.txt model.json`

+Known Issues:
+  - some logical issues in implementation of viterbi algorithm producing erroeneous results

+Still to do:
+  - Fix viterbi and FA implementations
+  - make model generation more robust

 Contact: saketh.saxena@sjsu.edu in case of issues